Qubes-Community/Contents/docs/configuration/split-ssh.md

       ssh-client vault ask
       ```

-   - If you want to allow all VMs to connect, add the following line:
+   - If you want all of your VMs to potentially be an `ssh-client` or a `vault`, add the following line:

       ```shell_prompt
       @anyvm @anyvm ask